MSEM Operations Management of Orthotics and Prosthetics

-The MSEM Orthotics and Prosthetics (O&P) track at FIU was initiated to provide qualified students who have received a Bachelor of Applied Sciences in Orthotics and Prosthetics an opportunity to conduct their graduate studies at FIU.
+The MSEM Operations Management of Orthotics and Prosthetics (O&P) track at FIU is a transitional Master’s degree program which offers Orthotics and Prosthetics professionals an opportunity to conduct their graduate studies at FIU.
 The National Commission on Orthotic and Prosthetic Education (NCOPE) began to require Orthotic and Prosthetic degrees to be obtained through sponsoring entry-level Master’s programs.
 The MSEM O&P track aims to use the online format as the model of program delivery and began its first cohort in summer 2016.

 If you currently are a Certified Prosthetist/Orthotist (CPO) or hold a degree from an accredited National Commission on Orthotic and Prosthetic Education (NCOPE) Orthotics and Prosthetics Bachelor of Applied Sciences program, this degree would be attainable, as you work in the field.